Operation Sportpalast: Morning of 9 March

-At 1:37 am on 9 March the Admiralty directed Tovey to "steer 120 degrees maximum speed".
-This was in response to an intercepted German radio message which revealed that Ciliax was headed to the Lofoten islands to meet up with destroyers there at 7 am that day.
-The Home Fleet adjusted its course to head for the Lofoten islands at 2:42 am at a speed of 26 kn.
-At this time the British ships were about 200 mi west of the German battleship.
-Tovey received further Ultra intelligence during the early hours of the morning that confirmed the Germans were returning to Trondheim and provided Tirpitzs expected position at 1 pm that day.
-A detachment of B-Dienst signals intelligence personnel on board Tirpitz intercepted radio signals from the Home Fleet, and warned Ciliax that a British force that included an aircraft carrier was in the area.
+At 1:37 a.m. on 9 March the Admiralty directed Tovey to "steer 120 degrees maximum speed" because of an intercepted German radio message which revealed that Ciliax was headed to the Lofoten islands to rendezvous with destroyers there at 7:00 a.m. that day.
+The Home Fleet adjusted its course to head for the Lofoten islands at 2:42 a.m. at a speed of 26 kn.
+The British ships were about 200 mi west of the German battleship.
+Tovey received further Ultra intelligence during the early hours of the morning that confirmed the Germans were returning to Trondheim and provided Tirpitzs expected position at 1:00 p.m. that day.
+A detachment of B-Dienst signals intelligence personnel on board Tirpitz intercepted radio signals from the Home Fleet and warned Ciliax that a British force that included an aircraft carrier was in the area.

-By this time it was too late for the Home Fleet's battleships and battlecruiser to intercept the German force before it reached the Norwegian coast.
+It was too late for the British battleships and battlecruiser to intercept the German force before it reached the Norwegian coast.
 There was a possibility though that Victoriouss torpedo bombers could damage Tirpitz and slow the battleship down sufficiently to allow the Home Fleet to destroy her.
-At 3:16 am Tovey requested that the aircraft carrier's commanding officer, Captain Henry Bovell, provide him with proposals for such an attack.
-Bovell responded with a plan to fly off six Albacores at 6:30 am to search for the Germans, followed by a strike force of twelve torpedo-armed Albacores an hour later.
+At 3:16 a.m.
+Tovey requested that Captain Henry Bovell, commander of the aircraft carrier, provide him with proposals for such an attack.
+Bovell responded with a plan to fly off six Albacores at 6:30 a.m. to search for the Germans, followed by a strike force of twelve torpedo-armed Albacores an hour later.